Shraddha rituals consist of following main activities –

 Pitru Paksha is the period of fifteen lunar days when Hindus pay homage to their ancestors, especially through food offerings.
 Each lunar month is divided into two equal Paksha which are known as Shukla Paksha and Krishna Paksha.
 Each Paksha consists of fifteen lunar days.

-According to North Indian Purnimant Calendar, fifteen days period during Krishna Paksha of Ashwin month is known as Pitru Paksha.
-But according to South Indian Amavasyant Calendar, fifteen days period during Krishna Paksha of Bhadrapada month is known as Pitru Paksha.
+According to North Indian Purnimanta Calendar, fifteen days period during Krishna Paksha of Ashwin month is known as Pitru Paksha.
+But according to South Indian Amanta Calendar, fifteen days period during Krishna Paksha of Bhadrapada month is known as Pitru Paksha.
 It is interesting to note that it is just nomenclature of lunar months which differs and both North Indians and South Indians perform Shraddha rituals on similar days.

 Many sources include Bhadrapada Purnima which usually falls one day before Pitru Paksha into fifteen days period of Pitru Paksha.
 Bhadrapada Purnima which is also known as Proshthapadi Purnima is an auspicious day to perform Shraddha rituals but it is not part of Pitru Paksha.
 It should be noted that Mahalaya Shraddha for those who died on Purnima Tithi is done on Amavasya Shraddha Tithi during Pitru Paksha and not on Bhadrapada Purnima.